-In some areas, e.g. cultural management, there is no adequate university-level education in Croatia - one private business school "Baltazar Krčelić", Zaprešić offers a graduate course with a specialisation in cultural management.
+In some areas, e.g. cultural management, there is no adequate university-level education in Croatia -private business school "Baltazar Krčelić", Zaprešić, and Business School Zagreb (VPŠZ) offer a graduate course with a specialisation in cultural management.
 Students try to acquire their training abroad; however, resources for this training are limited.
 To rectify the situation, the Ministry of Culture grants funds for short-term professional training in Croatia and abroad from the funds set aside for international cultural co-operation and other programmes.
-In 2013, support for education in cultural management was awarded to 20 managers through an educational programme executed by the DEVOS Institute and supported by the Ministry of Culture.

-Website Culturenet.hr provides updated information on available major cultural awards and bursaries, and offers database on past events and other relevant information.
+The website on Croatian culture Culturenet.hr provides updated information on available major cultural awards and bursaries, and offers database on past events and other relevant information.